 Beignets are a French fried dessert served with a mountain of powdered sugar.
 Brought over to New Orleans from the French colonists, this dessert (or breakfast) has gained so much popularity that it is now the official doughnut of Louisiana.
 If you’ve ever had the pleasure of eating at the famous Cafe du Monde, you know why people go crazy over these fritters.

 Once the dough has proofed, roll it out and cut into squares.
-I wanted mine to be a little bigger than bite size so I cut them bigger than the recipe instructs (1 inch squares).
-Even so I still ended up with at least 30 beignets after halving the recipe.
+I wanted mine to be a little bigger than bite size so I cut them into 2×2 inch squares.

 When frying the beignets, make sure to flip them constantly.
 Doing this will allow the doughnut to color evenly without turning too dark.